Chartjunk: Etymology

 The interior decoration of graphics generates a lot of ink that does not tell the viewer anything new.
 The purpose of decoration varies—to make the graphic appear more scientific and precise, to enliven the display, to give the designer an opportunity to exercise artistic skills.
 Regardless of its cause, it is all non-data-ink or redundant data-ink, and it is often chartjunk.

-The term is relatively recent and is often associated with Tufte in other references.